uwdb/website/nwds/past_talks.markdown

 **Where**: University of Washington, Seattle.
 Computer Science and Engineering Department.
-Paul Allen Center, room CSE - 605.
+Allen Center, room CSE - 605.

 **Title**: The Cimple Project on Community Information Management